Rugby union has 'risks' and 'rewards' - Youngs

 England's most-capped male player Ben Youngs insists the rewards of rugby union outweigh the risks as the debate over the tackle law rages on.

-The Rugby Football Union (RFU) announced last week players will only be able to tackle from the waist down.
+The Rugby Football Union (RFU) announced last week the legal tackle height will be lowered to the waist.

-The rules affect clubs in divisions below the Premiership, Championship and Premier 15s from July.
+The law change affects all levels below the Premiership, Championship and Premier 15s from July.

 "Rugby does have its risks, but it also has its huge rewards," Youngs told BBC Sport.

-The changes led to a fierce backlash from the community game, who weren't consulted over the move.
+The announcement led to a fierce backlash from the community game, who weren't consulted over the move.

 More than 250 clubs have supported the call for an RFU Special General Meeting.